 Read in Color is a new initiative bringing diverse books to Little Free Library book-sharing boxes around the world.
-Kicking off in the Twin Cities, Read in Color distributes books that provide perspectives on racism and social justice; celebrate BIPOC, LGBTQ, and other marginalized voices; and incorporate experiences from all identities for all readers.
+Read in Color distributes books that provide perspectives on racism and social justice; celebrate BIPOC, LGBTQ+, and other marginalized voices; and incorporate experiences from all identities for all readers.

 About Read in Color

 Read in Color aims to amplify diverse voices at a grassroots, community level.
 The program has four key components:

 - Read in Color pledge.
 Everyone can sign a pledge indicating their commitment to read and share diverse books.
 Participants have the option to showcase their commitment on our Pledge Wall and have access to special Read in Color resources.

 - Little Free Library installations.
 We are establishing new Little Free Library book-sharing boxes filled with culturally relevant books in high-need communities on a city-by-city basis, working in tandem with local partners.
 The first of these libraries are found in the Twin Cities, with more locations to follow.

 - Free diverse books.
 When Read in Color launches in a city, Little Free Library stewards in the area can apply to receive shipments of diverse books at no cost, purchased from BIPOC-owned independent bookstores whenever possible.
 Sign-up to receive our newsletter to stay informed about eligibility for this offer.

 - Recommended reading lists.
 Our Diverse Books Advisory Group provides a list of multicultural books for children, adolescents, and adults representing Black, Indigenous, Latinx, Asian American, Muslim, LGBTQ, and other communities.

 You can Read in Color and help bring diverse books to every neighborhood!
 Here’s how to get involved: